barnabywalters/Schraeg/README.md

 * FM input through an attenuverter, which works as a pitch fine-tune control with nothing patched
 * Larger character and gain switches
 * A bi-directional power connector, with polyfuses
+* An Interactive BOM (`Schraeg/Output/Interactive BOM.html` once you’ve cloned the repo locally) to aid in part placement

 The additional functionality is achieved with a minimum of extra components, thanks to the two unused VCA cells in the original design.